isomerpages/nlb-biblioasia/_holding-area/All Smoke? Imperial Japan’s Opium Propaganda in the Syonan Shimbun.md

 “Opium War Most Disgraceful Chapter in British History”; “Tomokazu Hori Passes Away,” _Syonan Shimbun_, 27 March 1944, 1.
 (From NewspaperSG)&nbsp;

-Domei Tokyo, “Mr. Hirota Sees New Era of Peace And Prosperity For East Asia,” _Syonan Shimbun_, 30 August 1942, 1.
-(From NewspaperSG)&nbsp;

-“Opium As an Aid to British Exploitation,” _Syonan Shumbun_, 3 September 1942, 2.
-(From NewspaperSG)&nbsp;

-Charles Neil, “The New Order,” _Syonan Shimbun_, 1 April 1942, 3.
-(From NewspaperSG)

-“Considerably Fewer Opium Smokers in Manchoukuo,” _Syonan Shimbun_, 30 August 1942, 2.
-(From NewspaperSG)

-“Nippon Opium Policy in Malaya Contradicts Anglo-American Lies,” _Syonan Shimbun_, 26 September 1942, 4.
-(From NewspaperSG)

-“Community Leaders Praise Authorities’ Opium Policy: Evil to Be Stamped Out by Gradual Curing of Addicts,” _Syonan Shimbun_, 27 September, 1942, 4.
-(From NewspaperSG)

-Mamoru Shinozaki, _Syonan, My Story: The Japanese Occupation of Singapore_ (Singapore: Times Books International, 1982), 152.
-(From National Library, Singapore, call no. RCLOS 959.57023 SHI-\[JSB\]).
-These messages were read out in praise of the Japanese Emperor during his birthday celebrations.

-Chan Kwee Sung, “Capitol Screened Japanese Movies,” _Straits Times_, 8 January 1999, 66.
-(From NewspaperSG)

-Lee Kip Lee, oral history interview by Cindy Chou, 20 July 1994, transcript and MP3 audio, Reel/Disc 4 of 6, National Archives of Singapore (accession no. 001532), 52; Lim Choo Sye, oral history interview by Low Lay Leng, 14 September 1983, transcript and MP3 audio, Reel/Disc 3 of 16, National Archives of Singapore (accession no. 000330), 15. &nbsp;

-Wong Hiong Boon, oral history interview by Mark Wong, 8 June 2010, MP3 audio, 3:00–3:25, Reel/Disc 2 of 9, National Archives of Singapore (accession no. 003526). &nbsp;